0xUO/qa-project/README.md

 Trello Board:  https://trello.com/b/5dGh4hhf/todo

+Venv:Python Virtual Environment
+A python3 virtual evirnonment running ubuntu was used to develop the program.
+Flask is a python based frome-work that was also used.

 Git:Version Control
 Git was used for the version control of the project, the repository was hosted on github.
 Version Control with git allows changes to be make and commited to the project with access of commit history to acesses earlier versions.
 Using github provides webhooks which sends http POST requests to a build server to automate building and testing.